outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     6. SATA: `ahci` = `AHCI SATA support, CONFIG_SATA_AHCI` for SATA disks selected 'Y' default.
 Disable `ATA SFF support (for legacy IDE and PATA), CONFIG_ATA_SFF` set to 'N' since disk is SATA series.
     7. `Intel 82801 (ICH/PCH), I2C_I801` uses default 'Y'.
     8. Wireless: `Intel Wireless WiFi Next Gen AGN - Wireless-N/Advanced-N/Ultimate-N (iwlwifi), CONFIG_IWLWIFI` set to 'M'.
 By the way, `wpa_supplicant` needs `nl80211` wifi driver.
 Actually relates to `cfg80211 - wireless configuration API, CONFIG_CFG80211` which is set to 'Y' default already.
     9. Bluetooth: enable `CONFIG_BT, Bluetooth subsystem support` as 'M'.
 Enter and find `BT_RFCOMM, RFCOMM protocol support`.
 I think this should be 'M', otherwise package like `obexfs` or `obexftp` did not work.
 Choose USB driver `CONFIG_BT_HCIBTUSB, HCI USB driver` as 'M'.
 The sub-option `CONFIG_BT_HCIBTUSB_BCM turned on automatically` will be enabled as 'Y' by default. `BT_HIDP, HIDP protocol support` is for human interface device like bluetooth mouse, bluetooth headset, bluetooth keyboard etc. Since I dont' use them, so leave it as 'N'.
 My bluetooth *Logitech mouse* works perfectly even when turnning off all the related bluetooth kernel options.
 That is due to the extra `LOGITECH` related kernel drivers.
-Refer to *bluetooth - bluez obexfs*.
+Read more from *bluetooth - bluez obexfs*.
     2. MMC: `sdhci_pci` = `SDHCI support on PCI bus, CONFIG_MMC_SDHCI_PCI`, but you cannot positioninig the item since its parent `Secure Digital Host Controller Interface Support` is turned off by default.
 So turn this on first.
 By the way, set `Ricoh MMC Controller Disabler, CONFIG_MMC_RICOH_MMC` as 'Y'.
     5. Refer to [Xorg configruation](https://wiki.gentoo.org/wiki/Xorg/Configuration#Installing_Xorg) to enable Xorg kernel support.
 However, according to this reference, nothing needs updated.
     7. `NTFS` support: set `CONFIG_NTFS_FS` and `CONFIG_FUSE_FS` to 'M'.
 Refer to [NTFS wiki](https://wiki.gentoo.org/wiki/NTFS).
 You need `emerge --ask sys-fs/ntfs3g` to install `ntfs3g` package later on.
 Since `ntfs-3g` already support NTFS write, **don't** enable `CONFIG_NTFS_RW`.